Bugsy: Plot

 Bugsy receives a visit from gangster Harry Greenberg, who has betrayed his old associates to save himself and run out of money from a combination of his gambling habits and being extorted by prosecutors who want his testimony.
-Harry begs Bugsy for help; after taking him to a secluded spot so they can talk privately, Bugsy shoots his friend dead.
-He is arrested for the murder, but the only witness is a cab driver who dropped Harry off in front of Bugsy's house, and who soon disappears after being paid off.
+Harry begs Bugsy for help; after taking him to a secluded spot so they can talk privately, Bugsy shoots his friend Harry dead.
+He is arrested for the murder but the only witness is a cab driver who dropped Harry off in front of Bugsy's house and who soon disappears after being paid off.

 Lansky waits for Bugsy outside the jail and gives a satchel of money to his friend, though he warns Bugsy that he will no longer be able to protect him.
-The Flamingo's opening night is a total failure in a rainstorm, and $2 million of the budget is unaccounted for.
+The Flamingo's opening night is a total failure in a rainstorm and $2 million of the budget is unaccounted for.
 Bugsy discovers that Virginia stole the money, which he then lets her keep.
 He then urges Lansky to never sell his share of the casino because he will live to thank him someday.
 Returning to Los Angeles, Bugsy is shot and killed in his home.
-Virginia learns the news in Las Vegas and knows her own days could be numbered.
+Virginia learns the news in Las Vegas and runs outside into the rain.

 The end title cards state that one week after Bugsy's death, Virginia returned all of the missing money to Lansky and later committed suicide in Austria, and by 1991, the $6 million invested in Bugsy's Las Vegas dream had generated revenues of $100 billion.